OpenTreeOfLife/phylografter/README.md

-<H2>This branch is being modified to work with Postgresql instead of mySQL or MariaDB.
-Without the proper configurations and a copy of the Postgresql dump (still a work in progress) it will not work properly.
-Be careful checking it out or working with it.</H2>
+<H3>This branch is being modified to work with Postgresql instead of mySQL or MariaDB.
+Without the proper configurations and a copy of the Postgresql dump (<em>still a work in progress</em>) it will not work properly.
+Be careful checking it out or working with it.</H3>

 Install instructions